 In some arenas, the MA degree is the “new” BA for access to opportunities.
 With careful planning, beginning as early as sophomore year, you can develop a plan of study that will enable you to earn a master’s degree in addition to your BA through our joint degree programs.
 You can often do this at an accelerated pace and at a lower cost than traditional paths to earning two such degrees.

 - In Global Studies, you can combine your BA with one of the accelerated MA programs in University College: International Affairs, Nonprofit Management, Liberal Arts, Human Resources Management, American Culture Studies, or Statistics.

-- With one additional year of study (5 years total), you can earn an MA in either Chinese, Japanese, or East Asian Studies through the Graduate School's Accelerated BA/MA program.
+- With one additional year of study (5 years total), you can earn an MA in either Chinese, Japanese, or East Asian Studies through the Office of Graduate Studies in Arts & Sciences.
 The program is available only to students currently in their senior year and only for continuous enrollment in the next year.

 - The Brown School of Social Work offers 3-2 MSW (Master of Social Work) and 3-2 MPH (Master of Public Health) programs, designed specifically for Washington University undergraduate students.
 This program allows you to earn both your undergraduate degree and a MSW or MPH in a total of five years.
 You will find similar opportunities for Master level study at Olin Business School and the School of Engineering & Applied Science.